fassko/fassko.github.io/_posts/2019-10-20-apple-passkit.md

 ## Using passes

-Now you provide not only barcode information but NFC data as well.
-Using NFC your users can just hold the authorized device near the NFC reader and authorize the pass either it is a flight boarding, student ID, gym membership or even ticket for [WWDC](https://kristaps.me/wwdc-2019/).
+Now you can provide not only barcode information but NFC data as well.
+When using NFC your users can simply hold the authorized device near the NFC reader and authorize the pass regardless - whether it's a flight boarding, student ID, gym membership or even a ticket for the [WWDC](https://kristaps.me/wwdc-2019/).

 ![Using pass from Apple Watch](/assets/img/passkit/scanning-pass-apple-watch.jpg)